John Cain Memorial Park

 John Cain Memorial Park is an Australian association football ground in Thornbury, a suburb of Melbourne, Victoria.
 The ground is named after John Cain 'Senior' (1882–1957) former Victorian Premier and father of John Cain former Premier of Victoria 1982–90.
-It serves as the home ground of Northcote City FC, who currently play in National Premier Leagues Victoria 2.
+It serves as the home ground of Northcote City FC, who currently play in Victoria Premier Leagues 1.

 The ground has an estimated total capacity of 5,000, featuring a grandstand with undercover seating for 1,000 spectators, with a grass hill surrounds the rest of the pitch.
 The ground is adjacent to the Darebin International Sports Centre, which incorporates the State Football Centre.